This post was originally published in April 2018. It has since been updated with new information and was most recently updated on November 18, 2020.

 - Owners of stores cleaning up their store and preventing injuries to customers

 - A toy company ensuring that the toys they create are safe for children

 - Dog owners who ensure their animals are not a danger to society

 You must show that there was a breach of the duty owed to have a cause of action.
 That means you show that the defendant breached what is expected of them.
 An example would be someone driving recklessly on the road when they should have been obeying traffic signals and speed limits.

 Another element you must prove in your cause of action is that there is a direct link between the breach of duty and your injuries.
-If your injuries are sustained in an entirely different situation which had nothing to do with the breach, you have no case.
+If your injuries are sustained in an entirely different situation that had nothing to do with the breach, you have no case.

-Damage refers to injuries you have sustained.
+Damage refers to the injuries you have sustained.
 For example, you are in a motor vehicle accident with a reckless driver.
 You have property damage to your vehicle as well as injuries.
 Injuries do not have to always be physical in a cause of action either.
 They may include mental and emotional trauma.

 Statute of Limitations